Designing homes to conserve energy and use it efficiently, from sources that cause least environmental harm.

-In New Zealand biodiesel is currently produced from biomass such as used cooking oil, tallow, and canola oil from rapeseed grown as a break-crop (not competing with food production).
+In New Zealand biodiesel has been produced from biomass such as used cooking oil, tallow, and canola oil from rapeseed grown as a break-crop (not competing with food production).

-Z Energy Ltd has built a biodiesel plant at Wiri, Auckland, the first commercial-scale biofuel production facility in New Zealand.
-The biodiesel is produced from inedible tallow, a meat industry by-product.
+Z Energy Ltd built a biodiesel plant at Wiri, Auckland, the first commercial-scale biofuel production facility in New Zealand.
+The biodiesel was produced from inedible tallow, a meat industry by-product.
 Unfortunately, changes in global prices for tallow (a price rise) and diesel (a price fall) made production uneconomic and the plant is not currently operating.

 Bioethanol is produced from whey.
 However, the production of advanced liquid biofuels from the residues of forestry and wood processing has the greatest potential as a source of transport fuel in New Zealand.